UAW LOCAL 4811 BYLAWS

 Section 3.
 Between meetings and votes of the Joint Council, the Executive Board shall exercise general administrative authority and shall be empowered to act on behalf of the Joint Council subject to subsequent approval of the Joint Council.

 Section 4.
-Between meetings and votes of the Executive Board, the President, in consultation with the appropriate Officers and staff, shall exercise general administrative authority and shall be empowered to act on behalf of the Executive Board.
+Between meetings and votes of the Executive Board, the President, in consultation with the appropriate Local Union Officers and staff, shall exercise general administrative authority and shall be empowered to act on behalf of the Executive Board.
 All decisions taken by the President shall be subject to subsequent approval of the Joint Council or the Executive Board.

 Article 6, Local Union Officers

 Section 1.
 The elected Executive Officers of the Local Union consist of the following: President, Vice President, Recording Secretary, Financial Secretary, Sergeant at Arms, Guide, and three (3) Trustees.
-The Executive Officers shall be elected by a simple majority of votes cast, for three year terms.
-The Executive Officers shall be elected at large statewide.
+The Executive Officers shall be elected by a simple majority of votes cast as defined in accordance with the Constitution of the International Union, UAW, for three-year (3-year) terms.
+The Executive Officers shall be elected at -large statewide.

 Section 3.
-The President or elected designee is responsible for the supervision of all staff and shall be empowered to delegate whatever authority is necessary for efficient operation of the Local Union, not inconsistent with the Constitution or UAW policy.
+The President or elected designee is responsible for the supervision of all staff and shall be empowered to delegate whatever authority is necessary for efficient operation of the Local Union, not inconsistent with the Constitution of the International Union, UAW or International Union policy.

 Article 7, Executive Board